“Christ with hand raised in the sign of benediction”. Vä church, Scania, Sweden. (Anonymous painter, first half 12th century.)

 The confused theologians had come with traditional expectations that those ‘called’ to spirituality would need to sacrifice certain ‘worldly’ things, including the pleasures of the flesh.
 But in advocating ‘spirituality’, contemporary folk are not saying they want to become devout or pious.
 If they have wholeness on their minds, they realise this must include the body, sexuality, the instincts, drives and ‘baser’ elements of personality […]

 The image of the divine emerging in contemporary discourses is far removed from the traditional notion of a punishing God who strives toward perfection.
-(Tacey, 2013, Kindle Loc.2049-2063)
+(Tacey, 2013, loc.
+2049-63)

-Kirpal Singh (satguru, 1894-1974) has a different take on “the coming spiritual revolution” (1997) to which end he recommends a change in education, which must also be spiritually oriented and not merely centered on passing examinations, getting certificates and diplomas, and seeking employment (cf. p.273).
+Kirpal Singh (satguru, 1894-1974) has a different take on the coming spiritual revolution (1997) to which end he recommends a change in education.
+It must also be spiritually oriented and not merely centered on passing examinations, getting certificates and diplomas, and seeking employment (cf. p.
+273).
 Neither politics nor religion can heal the rifts in the world.
-What all religions and people have in common, however, is the spirit within: “[God] is one, though there may be many outer ways of worship, you see; but the ultimate, the inner Way, is the same for all” (p.3).
-Since spirit is the source of all religion it functions as a unifying factor should people resolve to find the source: “If you have love for God, and God resides in every heart, and we are of the same essence as that of God, then naturally we will have love for all and have no hatred” (p.204).
+What all religions and people have in common, however, is the spirit within: “[God] is one, though there may be many outer ways of worship, you see; but the ultimate, the inner Way, is the same for all” (p.
+3).
+Since spirit is the source of all religion it functions as a unifying factor should people resolve to find the source: “If you have love for God, and God resides in every heart, and we are of the same essence as that of God, then naturally we will have love for all and have no hatred” (p.
+204).
 Since Singh is rooted in Indian culture, he puts emphasis on guruship.
-To have success on the spiritual path it is necessary to meet some guru: “Without the Master we cannot reach the Lord — it has never been possible, nor ever will be” (p.98).
-Yet he also has a notion that the guru power is within: “Master is within me” (p.35).
+To have success on the spiritual path it is necessary to meet some guru: “Without the Master we cannot reach the Lord — it has never been possible, nor ever will be” (p.
+98).
+Yet he also has a notion that the guru power is within: “Master is within me” (p.
+35).
 Singh says:

 There is a sense of rivalry between spiritual tradition and religion.
 Singh says about religion: